PKBeam/shawzin-song-converter/README.md

 ### Windows
 Download the executable from the [releases section](https://github.com/PKBeam/shawzin-song-converter/releases) (or compile it yourself).

-In a cmd prompt, navigate to the directory with the executable and type
+In a cmd prompt, navigate to the directory with the executable and run it with
 ```
-> shawzinConverter mySong.txt
+shawzinConverter mySong.txt
 ```
 (If using PowerShell you will need to type `.\shawzinConverter mySong.txt` instead)
 ### macOS/Linux
 Download the source code and compile it.
 ```
-$ gcc shawzinConverter.c -o shawzinConverter
+gcc shawzinConverter.c -o shawzinConverter
-$ ./shawzinConverter mySong.txt
+./shawzinConverter mySong.txt
 ```
 ### Formatting the output file
 Use `-f` to format the output to be more human readable.